 New beginnings and fresh starts.
-There is something about the clean slate of a new year that causes most to reflect on the past and determine what change we would like to make in the year ahead.
+There is something about the clean slate of a new year that causes most to reflect on the past and determine what choices for change we would like to make in the year ahead.
 We make resolutions as a way to motivate ourselves, but statistics show that only 8% of us feel successful by the end of the year.
 We seem to be missing an important link between setting a resolution and actually accomplishing it.

 Often our list is a culmination of things we want to do, but a “specific, measurable, time-bound goal drives behavior that’s narrowly focused and often leads to either cheating or myopia.”
 It is easy to set unrealistic or overzealous goals.
 Without a clear purpose, goals can become nothing more than a weight and burden.

 For example, last year a friend of ours set a goal to ride 6,000 miles on his road bike.
 His purpose was nothing more than to prove that he could do it.
-As he set out with a laser focused pace to accomplish his goal, he felt like he had a purpose.
+As he set out with a laser-focused pace to accomplish his goal, he felt like he had a purpose.
 But somewhere around 4,000 miles, his purpose lost its meaning.
 His joy and love for riding became hampered with the chore of finishing his goal.
 By the end of the year, he had completed his goal but was also burnt out on riding.
 This kind of burnout leads me to ask the question: What is the purpose behind all of our new year’s resolutions anyway?
 Do we set goals just because it has become the traditional thing to do at the end of the year – or do we desire to become a better person?

 As a young teen, I was taught to begin with the end in mind.
 “What you get by achieving your goals is not as important as what you become by achieving your goals.”
-Our goals and resolutions should reflect the type of person we are working to becoming.
+(Henry David Thoreau) Our goals and resolutions should reflect the type of person we are working on becoming.
 Rather than the typical motivations, consider your desires.
 Desire goes beyond just wanting to make something happen, it is a deep commitment or determination to act.
 Select one new desirable habit, virtue or characteristic.
 Don’t go overboard – but find something to focus on that matters to you.

 12 Choices for Change: